jonthorell/RetroLoversUnited/README.md

 # Bugs

 1. Navbar did not list categories for all pages at first.
 Solved with a mixin to the class-based views
-2. Navbar catgories did not work from error pages
+2. Navbar catgories does not work from error pages
-3. Problem finding a way of getting the group for the current user
+3. Problem finding a way of getting the group for the current user.
+The solution found is not as elegant as I would like, but it works.

 # User classes